-Join George Maestri for an in-depth discussion in this video Setting up elbow controls, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Setting up elbow controls, part of Maya: Character Rigging.

 Now that we have an IK/FK switch on the arm, we need to add one more control, and…that's to control the direction of that elbow joint.…Now, this is going to be very similar to what we did with the legs.…We have these controls here which control the knee joints, and they do that using…what's called a Pole Vector constraint.…So we're going to do the same thing here for the elbows, and as you can see, I've…already put in our little icon here it's called L_ELBOW_AIM, and basically…we're going to set this up like any constraint.…